Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User verification is successful.
 - Researcher verification is successful.

 **Postconditions** :

 - A list of projects is retrieved.

 **Collaborators** :

 - UserService::verifyUser()
 - UserService::verifyResearcher()

-## Join Project
+## Join Project {joinproject}

 **Description** : Allow a user to join a project.